 As the lead lobbyist for Northern Plains, you will be lobbying during the legislative sessions, interim legislative committees, and state agencies.
 Additionally, the position represents us in coalitions.

 Northern Plains Resource Council has a strict grassroots methodology.
 Decisions are made democratically by our membership.
 You will be supervised by the Director of Organizing and Campaigns and will be directed by our member-leaders.

 The Legislative Organizer is on the Northern Plains organizing team and is therefore also a Community Organizer responsible for finding, recruiting, and then working with individual Northern Plains members to develop their leadership skills in order to build a sustainable organization with the power to make change happen.
 They must be able to gather information from diverse individuals and communities, consider the long-range goals of Northern Plains, and use their independent judgment to develop collective, collaborative, coherent strategies to achieve the organization’s goals.

 Northern Plains is watching the emerging Delta variant closely and setting our organizing expectations accordingly.
 In order to keep our staff and members safe, the Legislative Organizer must be able to organize remotely if needed.
 This requires having access to reliable internet from your home, convening and attending virtual meetings, conducting phone calls, and deploying creative problem solving.

 During non-pandemic times, overnight travel averages perhaps 1-2 times a month for this position.

 After an orientation in Billings, this position will relocate to Helena, the Montana state capital.
 This is a permanent, salaried, and exempt position.

 SPECIFIC DUTIES INCLUDE:

-- Plan, coordinate, and implement strategy on issue campaigns;
+- Plan, coordinate, and implement strategy on legislative and issue campaigns;

 - Conduct research;